jbergstroem/mariadb-alpine/README.md

 -   **MYSQL_PASSWORD**: changes password of the provided user (not root)
 -   **MYSQL_ROOT_PASSWORD**: sets a root password
 -   **SKIP_INNODB**: skip using InnoDB which shaves off both time and disk allocation size.
-If you mount a persistent volume, this setting will be remembered.
+If you mount a persistent volume this setting will be remembered.